saullocastro/mapy/README.md

 ---------
-A lot of effort has been done in the composite module in order to provide efficient and convenient means to calculate the stiffness matrix ABD of a laminated composite structure.
+A lot of effort has been done in the composite module in order to provide efficient and convenient means to calculate the stiffness matrix ABD of a laminated composite structure using the Classical Laminated Plate Theory (CLPT).
+When the First-order Shear Deformation Theory (FSDT) is used the user can calculate the matrix ABDE, with E containing the terms related to the transverse shear strains.

 SymPy utils
 -----------
 The highlight is the differential operator useful to represent and evaluate strain-displacement matrices (kinematic relations).
+Many other functions used by other modules are also available.

 Structural analysis
 -------------------
-More implementation effort has been applied on structural analysis, but it can be improved for any finite element modeling purpose.
+More implementation effort has been applied on structural analysis, but it must be improved for any finite element modeling purpose.

 Already developed
 -----------------